badshah142645/ZhenSphere/README.md

 Before you begin, ensure you have the following installed:
 - Node.js 18+
 - Python 3.10+
+- One of the supported AI coding agents (already logged in):
+  - Claude Code
-- Claude Code or Cursor CLI (already logged in)
+  - Cursor CLI
+  - Codex CLI
+  - Gemini CLI
+  - Qwen Code
+  - Grok CLI
 - Git

 ## Quick Start